-6.2 Print a Single Reading of FT Values: "R" command
+6.2 Print a Single Reading of FT Values: "r" command

-To receive a single FT reading of each axis, type the character "R".
+To receive a single FT reading of each axis, type the character "r".
 The output is in hexadecimal.
 There is not a delimiter between FT values.

-The output has the following format: N (record number 0-9), $F_x \setminus F_y \setminus F_z \setminus T_x \setminus T_y \setminus T_z$
+The out put has the following format: N (record number 0-9), $F_x \setminus F_y \setminus F_z \setminus T_y \setminus T_z \setminus T_z$

-To understand how to read these outputs, refer to Section 6.5-How to Interpret Robot Mode Readings.
+To understand how to read these outputs, refer to Section 6.5-Interpreting Robot Mode Readings.

-The "R" command format, for example:
+The "r" command format, for example:

-'''

-<the user enters "R">
+<the user enters "r">

-'''

-response: 200000000FFFFFFFFFF0000
+response: 20000000FFFFFFFFF0000

-6.3 Print and Stop a Continuous Output or High Speed Streaming of FT Values: "S" and "E" command
+6.3 Print and Stop a Continuous Output or High Speed Streaming of FT Values: "s" and "e" command

 To receive a continuous output or start high speed streaming of FT values in each axis, type the character "s".
 The output is in hexadecimal.
-The output has the following format: N (record number 0-9), $F_x \setminus F_y \setminus F_z \setminus T_x \setminus T_y \setminus T_z$.
+The out put has the following format: N (record number 0-9), $F_x \setminus F_y \setminus F_z \setminus T_y \setminus T_z$.
 There is not a delimiter between FT values.
-To understand how to read these outputs, refer to Section 6.5-How to Interpret Robot Mode Readings.
+To understand how to read these outputs, refer to Section 6.5-Interpreting Robot Mode Readings.

-The "S" command format, for example:
+The "s" command format, for example:

-<the user enters "S">
+<the user enters "s">